-- high-quality surgeries

-Surgery is extremely cost effective in low-income countries.
+- Providing much-needed financial assistance that is earned by our hospital partners as they perform high-quality surgeries - Raising surgical volumes, which enables advanced training, expansion of services, and increased quality of care throughout the hospital - Strengthening relationships with local communities by extending compassionate, quality care to the most vulnerable - Improving each hospital's surgical processes, quality measurement, and cost countries.
 According to the Lancet Commission on Global Surgery, because of the direct life-saving benefits of surgery, its cost compares favorably with vaccines.
 Surgery is even more cost-effective than HIV treatment, which is considered a great success in global health.
 That impact is amplified as we combine SAFE with investments in infrastructure and advanced training at the same hospitals.